arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 This work will be carried out within a delivery team.

-**Actions & Behaviours**
+**Sprint Planning**

 - attend sprint planning at the beginning of each sprint
-- write code which is deployed to production at least once per sprint
-- ensure Jira tickets assigned to you are kept up to date
-- review the code of other developers in your team
-- attend a retrospective at the end of each sprint

-**Tools & Methods**

-Sprint Planning:

 - help to select which stories will be in the next sprint
-- agree only to tickets that are sufficiently elaborated
+- agree to select only those tickets which are sufficiently elaborated
 - take into account your other responsibilities when deciding how many tickets to select
-- agree only to work that you can comfortably complete (and deploy) in the next sprint
+- agree only to an amount of work that you can comfortably complete (and deploy) in the next sprint
 - ensure the solution is delivered incrementally, with a deployment each sprint

-Writing Code:
+**Writing Code**

+- write code which is deployed to production at least once per sprint
 - collaborate with fellow developers to select appropriate tickets from the sprint backlog
 - comply with coding standards while creating new code
 - ensure you write unit tests, and collaborate with testers to ensure they can write tests too

-Jira Tickets:
+**Jira Tickets**

+- ensure Jira tickets assigned to you are kept up to date
 - write notes on Jira tickets to record progress or document blockers
+- write notes on Jira tickets to record mentoring/pairing and what was learned
 - change the status of Jira tickets promptly to help keep your team informed

-Code Review:
+**Code Review**

+- review the code of other developers in your team
 - ensure your team is following a code review checklist
 - review other people's code before writing your own
 - invest enough time to provide a thorough review